annk1995/neighborwatch/README.md

 ## Contact Information

-For any suggestions, reporting of bugs or improvements, reach me through my email address - jonahhchacha@gmail.com
+For any suggestions, reporting of bugs or improvements, reach me through my email address - kabuikariuki052@gmail.com

 ## Copyright and License Information

-Copyright (c) 2021 Jonathan Mwita Chacha
+Copyright (c) 2022 kabui kariuki

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the